My Kidney Operation in Thailand

 Bumrungrad Hospital Nurses

 On August 1, 2015, I returned to Bumrungrad Hospital in Bangkok for a follow-up complete abdominal ultrasound.
 The results of the ultrasound showed that there was nothing suspicious in my body.
-I also had a chest X-ray which was negative.
+I also had a negative chest X-ray.
 A blood test showed that my kidney function still wasn't normal but slowly improving.

 © 2015 Paul Richard Kuehn